 C O N F I D E N C E.

 I believe fashion is a big part of building your confidence.
-Like they say “If you feel good, you look good.” =) Fashion is also a statement about who you are.posted almost 6 years ago
+Like they say “If you feel good, you look good.” =) Fashion is also a statement about who you are.posted about 6 years ago

 I love that fashion is a statement of who you are.
 I don’t get anyone who says “the way I dress, doesn’t matter, or, doesn’t reflect my personality”… It truly does!
 If you are willing to strut your self in front of the world in a non-trendy, or unique item that your friends, or your peers wouldn’t wear, then it says a lot about your character and your ability to be an individual.
 My fashion story is long, and unexpected.
 I stumbled across chictopia through google search when I was searching something completely unrelated to fashion..
 After drooling, and finding so much inspiration, even though I was not fashionable AT ALL, I ended up trying to create more style, and then I joined chictopia, and then I found fashion blogs… and Here I am now.
-I can’t imagine where I’d be without fashion..posted almost 6 years ago
+I can’t imagine where I’d be without fashion..posted about 6 years ago

 I’ve always loved fashion.
 Not necessarily brands and everything, just dressing up and dressing how I feel.
 I used to be very branded , but thank god for my sister.
 She’s the most inspirational person i know, when she was my age she had colored dreadlocks ! and well much more.
-She helped me loosen up a little and get inspirational with my clothes.posted almost 6 years ago
+She helped me loosen up a little and get inspirational with my clothes.posted about 6 years ago